-Excise implications of trade with third countries, including GB
+Excise implications of trade with third countries, including Great Britain (GB)

-From 1 January 2021 there will be no change to procedures for direct intra-EU movements or movements from Northern Ireland of duty suspended excisable products.
+There is no change to procedures for direct intra-EU movements or movements from NI of duty suspended excisable products.
 The Revised Protocol on Ireland and Northern Ireland makes provision for this.

-From 1 January 2021, duty suspended excisable products travelling to and from GB will be treated as 3rd country goods entering and leaving the State.
-The Excise Movement Control System (EMCS) will no longer be available for such movements.
+Since 1 January 2021, duty suspended excisable products travelling to and from GB are treated as 3rd country goods entering and leaving the State.
+The Excise Movement Control System (EMCS) is no longer available for such movements.

-For imports, an Import Declaration will be required and for exports, an export declaration, to clear through Customs.
+For imports, an Import Declaration is required and for exports, an export declaration, to clear through Customs.

 Revenue plans to deploy the internal movement functionality of EMCS for movements of duty suspended excise products: